kyubuns/AnKuchen/README.md

 ### Get Button

 You can get a component from a GameObject simply by specifying its name.
-If there is only one "HogeButton" under the UICache, the same code will work regardless of where the HogeButton is located.
+If there is only one `HogeButton` under the UICache, the same code will work regardless of where the HogeButton is located.

 ```csharp
 public class Sample : MonoBehaviour